 The main loop of the trail takes approximately 25 riding hours to complete, but that doesn’t leave much time for stopping or taking pictures.
 For comfort and full enjoyment of the trail, the time should be spread out over three to four days.
 However, riders choosing to explore the thousands of miles of marked and unmarked side forest roads and trails may find themselves riding for weeks.

 The Riding Season

 Spring through fall offers riding opportunities, though each season brings its own experiences and adventures.
 While spring riding is possible on the lower portions of the trail, snowdrifts can close the trail over the Pahvant Mountains and the Sevier Plateau until mid-to-late July.
+There is an ATV/UTV Jamboree in June that is perfect weather.
 September and October provide some of the best riding weather on the Paiute Trail.
 At this time of year the days are brisk, the nights cool, the trees colorful and the chance of precipitation is low.
 August also a good time for the high country, although the lower portions of the trail can be hot.
 After October, storms may close the upper portions of the trail or make riding slightly unpleasant, but not unbearable.

 There are several access points to the Paiute Trail in Millard County, including Fillmore, Kanosh and other spots off of I-15.
 For more detailed information on access points, conditions, and safety suggestions, contact Millard County Tourism, 435-743-7803 or 435-979-0950.
 You can also contact the Fishake National Forest, Fillmore Field Office, 390 South Main, Fillmore, Utah 84631, 435-743-5721.
 BLM Field Office, 95 East 500 North, Fillmore, Ut, 84631, 435-743-3100